prebid/prebid-server/analytics/http/README.md

         endpoint:
             # Required: url where the endpoint post data to
             url: "https://my-rest-endpoint.com"
-            # Required: timeout for the request
+            # Required: timeout for the request (parsed as golang duration)
             timeout: "2s"
             # Optional: enables gzip compression for the payload
             gzip: false